Run promotions and discounts

 Set the Recurring discount slider on, then choose either:

-• Until further notice: the discount: the discount should recur forever
+• Until further notice: the discount should recur forever

 • For a custom number of billing periods: the discount should recur for a set number of billing periods